segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 When an Identify call is fired on a website, Segment first caches and compares the user traits object.

--If the user traits differ from what was previously cached, the data flows through destination filters, insert functions, and then through destination mappings.
+- If the user traits differ from what was previously cached, the data flows through destination filters, insert functions, and then through destination mappings.
 - If user traits are the same as what's cached, Segment assumes that that data was already sent to Braze and a does not make a new request to Braze.